jxjo/PlanformCreator2/README_AirfoilEditor.md

 The control points of the Bezier curve can be moved by mouse within their individual boundaries.

-The 'Auto adjust' function performs a best match of the Bezier curve to an existing airfoil.
-For this a Simplex optimization (Nelder Mead) is performed to minimize the norm2 deviation between the Bezier curve and the target airfoil.
+The 'Match' function performs a best match of the Bezier curve to an existing airfoil.
+For this a Simplex optimization (Nelder Mead) is performed to
+- minimize the norm2 deviation between the Bezier curve and the target airfoil
+- align the curvature of the Bezier curve at leading and trailing to the targets curvature.

 ![PC2](images/AirfoilEditor_bezier.png "Screenshot of Bezier curve definition")
+<sup>Dialog for Bezier curve approximation.
+In this example the upper Bezier curve having 7 control points was already 'Matched' using Simplex optimization. </sup>

 ##  Install